-- (a) The person appointed by the Board of Supervisors to serve as fire chief in the unincorporated areas not within a fire protection district. - (b) The chief officer of a fire protection district. - (c) The Fire Warden or her or his delegated representative when enforcing section 96.1.5608.1 of this Chapter.
+The person appointed by the Board of Supervisors to serve as fire chief in the unincorporated areas not within a fire protection district.

+The chief officer of a fire protection district.

+The Fire Warden or her or his delegated representative when enforcing section 5608.1 of this Chapter.

 FIRE CODE OFFICIAL.
-The Fire Warden or her or his delegated representative, the fire chief or a duly authorized representative, or other person as may be designated by law, appointment or delegation and charged with the administration and enforcement of this Chapter.
+The fire chief or a duly authorized representative, or other person as may be designated by law, appointment or delegation and charged with the administration and enforcement of this Chapter.